May 8, 2024

 In this episode, we explore the critical aspects of blood sugar management and the innovative use of continuous glucose monitors (CGMs) to maintain optimal health, even on a low-carb diet.

-We'll unravel some common misconceptions about diabetes, including the idea that diet is the only risk factor for developing type-2 diabetes.
+We'll unravel some common misconceptions about diabetes, including the idea that diet is the only risk factor for developing Type-2 diabetes.
 I’ll also share personal insights from my own experiences with CGMs.
 Learn how dietary choices, stress, and other lifestyle factors can profoundly affect your blood sugar levels and overall health.

 This discussion is essential for anyone looking to enhance their understanding of metabolic health and prevent chronic illnesses through practical, data-driven insights.